Huntington Man Sentenced to Prison for Federal Gun Crime

 U.S. Attorney's Office, Southern District of West Virginia

-HUNTINGTON, W.Va. – TJ Jazz Cremeans, 21, of Huntington, was sentenced today to one year and two months in prison, to be followed by three years of supervised release, for theft of firearms from a federal firearms licensee.
+HUNTINGTON, W.Va. – A Huntington man was sentenced to three years and one month in prison, to be followed by three years of supervised release, for being a felon in possession of a firearm.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Huntington Police Department.
+United States Attorney Will Thompson made the announcement and commended the investigative efforts of the Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Huntington Violent Crime and Drug Task Force, and the Huntington Police Department.

 United States District Judge Robert C. Chambers imposed the sentence.
-Assistant United States Attorney Troy D. Adams prosecuted the case.
+Assistant United States Attorney Ryan A. Keefe prosecuted the case.